This guide explains how to integrate Streamlined CMS into an HTML website to enable inline content editing.

 When NOT to use HTML:

-data-scms-text)data-scms-text + data-scms-link)data-scms-text)data-scms-image)For <img> elements.
+data-scms-text)data-scms-href anchor with a nested data-scms-text label)data-scms-text)data-scms-image)For <img> elements.
 Authors can select new images from the media manager.

 <img